gorgarp/Twitch_Virtual_Dog/guide.md

 ## Leaderboard

-Check the top 10 dogs by level and XP using the `!leaderboard` command.
+Check the top 10 dogs by level and XP using the `!leader` command.
 The leaderboard shows the dog's name, owner's username, level, and XP.

 ```
-!leaderboard
+!leader
 ```

 ## Help Command